[+]

 |

-Yes, you can spectate any game that you are not playing in, as long as the game does not have Fog of War turned on.
+Yes, you can spectate any game that you are not playing in (note that for Fog of War you can not view the game unless a player has granted vision to you).
 To view another player's game, simply click on the game name (for example, from the player's profile).
-You can also find a list of all ongoing games on the Current page, as well as a list of all recently completed games on the Completed page.
+You can also find a list of all ongoing games on the View Active page, as well as a list of all recently completed games on the View Completed page.

 |